Abhilashpr1997/Breast-Cancer-Classification-Using-Machine-Learning/README.md

 Run the Model Comparison Notebook to compare the results.

 # Results
-The actual best and worst performing algorithms will depend on the specific dataset and its characteristics.
-However, in general, Random Forest and SVM often perform well on this type of dataset.
+in general, Random Forest and SVM often perform well on this type of dataset.
+However, The best performing algorithms are k-Nearest Neighbors, Decision Tree Classifier, Random Forest Classifier because except all other algorithms are overfit.

 # Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests